What is Neuromarketing? The 7 Best Marketing Tricks To Elevate Value!

 By the way, it’s not just Apple that does this.
 All major brands do!
 We’ve worked with a few of them ourselves 🙂

-The bottom line is that it’s no accident that, according to Business Insider, the iPhone 11 has been the number 1 selling iPhone of 2020.
+The bottom line is that, in hindsight, it’s no accident that, according to Business Insider, the iPhone 11 has been the number 1 selling iPhone of 2020.

-What I know for sure is you’re probably really excited to point all of this out next time you go shopping.
+What’s for sure is that you’re probably really excited to point all of this out next time you go shopping.
 You may even be getting ready to share this article right now.

 Enter psychological trick number four: making people feel high-arousal emotions.